-- Most recipes for home canned foods will require high altitude adjustments to time and/or the processing method.
+Most recipes for home canned foods will require elevation adjustments to time and/or the processing method.

-- Can vegetables only in a pressure canner and at the pressure required to reach 240° F for your altitude.
-At varying altitudes, the processing time stays the same, but adjustment to the pounds pressure is required.
+Can vegetables only in a pressure canner and at the pressure required to reach 240° F for your elevation.
+At varying elevations, the processing time stays the same, but adjustment to the pounds pressure is required.

-- Before tasting or serving, boil all home-canned, low-acid vegetables 10 minutes plus one minute for 1,000 feet.
+Before tasting or serving, boil all home-canned, low-acid vegetables 10 minutes plus one minute for each 1,000 feet elevation above sea level.